 Acer Predator Helios 300 is the best machine to help you destroy all your enemies in perfect style.
 It is a powerhouse from the stylish design & robust Nvidia GPU to the 10th Gen Core i7 processor.
 However, battery life keeps the laptop from getting a full score.

-Doesn’t matter the configuration you buy.
-The laptop packs potent hardware, with simple hookups for the more extensive displays, a screen with refresh rate, and a number pad on the keyboard.
-Helios 300 indeed runs the latest games very well and is the best option to consider.
+It doesn’t matter the configuration you buy.
+The laptop packs potent hardware, with simple hookups for the more extensive displays, a screen with a refresh rate, and a number pad on the keyboard.
+Helios 300 runs the latest games very well and is the best option.

 Pros